 Since 1980, Congress has passed legislation making Medicare the secondary payer and group health plans the primary payer in a variety of situations.
-These laws apply only if you have both Medicare and employer group health coverage, and your employer has the minimum required number of employees as described in the following paragraphs.
+These laws apply only if you have both Medicare and employer group health coverage.
 For more information, contact your employer or the Centers for Medicare & Medicaid Services.